 Whilst it’s not every cyclists cup-of-tea, I really like Sportives.
 I enjoy cycling with other cyclists and exploring roads that I perhaps wouldn’t necessary cycle on.

 Closed Road Sportives are something special though.
 They feel at a much higher level than a standard cycling event.
-It’s a combination of several factors, the sheer event is much bigger, a noticeable increase in the number of cyclists – Velo Birmingham was 15,000 cyclists – plus the distances tend to be greater (many are 100-miles) so the pre-event training is more considered and then there is of course the obvious fact that you get to cycle on closed roads.
+It’s a combination of several factors, the sheer event is much bigger, a noticeable increase in the number of cyclists – Velo Birmingham was 15,000 cyclists – plus the distances tend to be greater (many are 100-miles) so the pre-event training for sportives is more considered and then there is of course the obvious fact that you get to cycle on closed roads.

 The current closed road events are listed here and as you can see, there are a number in Scotland, as well as in England.
 This is primarily due to the difficulty the local authorities have in obtaining buy-in from the community as a whole when seeking to close the roads.
 To non-cyclists, local residents and business owners, the disruption caused is greater than the perceived gain.

 Previous Closed Road Sportives have closed due to lack of support or interest.
-These include the Great Manchester Cycle, Etape Pennines, Etape Cymru, Etape Mercia, Etape Eryri, Etape Royale and the previously popular Velothon Wales (or Velo Wales).
+These include the Great Manchester Cycle, Etape Pennines, Etape Cymru, Etape Mercia, Etape Eryri, Etape Royale and the previously popular Velo Wales (or Velothon Wales).
 The loss of the Velothon is a real shame as it was thoroughly enjoyable and offered a good challenge across its 100-mile route.

 If you enjoy Sportives but haven’t yet experienced a Closed Road Sportive, I’d highly recommend you try it this year but be warned, they’re very popular so book early to avoid missing out.